 - Resolve issues and complaints effectively

 It is also helpful to review the most common complaints and the business practices to avoid similar complaints in the future and ensure the practices comply with state and federal law.

 Not every consumer will walk away happy.
-This is a reality in the business world.
 However, as with any other business matter, owners must formulate strategies to handle all risks before they become larger issues that put the business in jeopardy.